Ford Fiesta Vs. Hyundai AccentEnlarge Photo

 Both the Accent and the Fiesta have tough competition in all directions, not just from other subcompacts, but from cars within their own lineups.
 The Fiesta's barely less expensive than the fluidly styled, frisky-handling Focus; the Accent's next step up is the Hyundai Elantra, a North American Car of the Year Winner for more reasons than we should list here in a conclusion.
 But for those occasions where you're eager to show off a smaller body, there's ample reason to choose either of these entries--the Fiesta for its flavorful driving feel, or the Accent for its wider appeal and stronger value.

-Will those considerations change for 2014?
-Possibly.
-The 2014 Ford Fiesta will be significantly changed--with not just a new front-end appearance, but new interior trims and, more importantly, two new engines in the lineup.
-A new 1.0-liter EcoBoost three-cylinder should return mileage ratings higher than 40 mpg on the highway, while the racy Fiesta ST, with its 197-hp turbocharged 1.6-liter four and various performance upgrades, add up to a true 'hot hatch.'
+The 2014 Ford Fiesta has been significantly changed--with not just a new front-end appearance, but new interior trims--although our advice hasn't changed.
+Very late in the model year, a new 1.0-liter EcoBoost three-cylinder should arrive, returning mileage ratings higher than 40 mpg on the highway.
+Meanwhile, the racy Fiesta ST, with its 197-hp turbocharged 1.6-liter four and various performance upgrades, adds up to a true 'hot hatch' that's far from anything you'll find in the Accent lineup.

 |Fuel Economy - Combined City and Highway|